-How to promote an app with AdWords
+How to promote a mobile app with Google Ads

 Now your app is in a store, optimized for visibility and appealing to potential users.
 Not satisfied yet?
 Of course not.
-You need more downloads, users, popularity, the lot.
+You need more downloads, app users, popularity, the lot.
 Your app deserves to be noticed, after all it’s the best you can get.

 Google Ads allows you to create an advertising campaign promoting your app.
 It’s easy to set up, inexpensive and designed to target your potential customers.
 All you need is relevant content, campaign name, assign budget, duration and area of visibility and voila, your campaign is ready.
 Now you can sit back and enjoy the influx of new users of your app.

 To become popular in this day and age, an ad campaign and a nice description of your mobile app is not enough.
 Getting through to today’s generation of target users is all about connecting, establishing a relation.
 It’s not just about a product.
 It’s about the story that brings people together.
 The more people you engage in your idea, the better the chance they will share their feelings about what you’re offering.
 The better you communicate with them and address their feedback, the more they will feel like a part of something rather than customers among the aisles.

 Social media in mobile app marketing strategy